dmitriid/neo4j-erlang/README.md

 ## What?

-- Implements all of Neo4J 2.0.0's REST API as referenced [here](http://docs.neo4j.org/chunked/stable/rest-api.html) with one caveat:
+- Implements all of Neo4J 2.x's REST API as referenced [here](http://docs.neo4j.org/chunked/stable/rest-api.html) with one caveat:
  - Does *not* implement [streaming API](http://docs.neo4j.org/chunked/stable/rest-api-streaming.html)
 - Uses [jiffy](https://github.com/davisp/jiffy) for JSON
 - Uses [hackney](https://github.com/benoitc/hackney) for http queries
- - Does *not* support HTTPS (yet?)
+ - Should support HTTPS, but this wasn't tested

 ## How?

+### Building

+- Clone from the repo
+- Run `make` to build with `erlang.mk`
+- If you prefer `rebar`/`rebar3`, you can build the project by invoking `rebar compile` or `rebar3 compile` (you must have them on your system)
+- NOTE: if you run tests, the test suite will by default run amok on your local database.
+BEWARE.

 ### Sample session